ledisdb/xcodis/README.md

 + Uses db index to represent slot concept in codis.
 + Uses server + db as the connection pool key.
-+ `databases` in config must equal redis/ledisdb databases.
++ `slot_num` in config must equal redis/ledisdb databases.
 16 is the default for redis and ledisdb, the maximum number for ledisdb is 256.
 + Uses `scan` + `migrate` in redis for slot migration.
 + Uses `xmigrate` + `xmigratedb` in ledisdb for slot migration.
 + Removes dashboard.